+To record 20X9 dividend on ABC Common.
+(100,000 shares * $.10)

 On August 3, 2019, the Statutory Accounting Principles (E) Working Group exposed revisions to SSAP No. 5R—Liabilities, Contingencies and Impairments of Assets and SSAP No. 97—Investments in Subsidiary, Controlled and Affiliated Entities, as illustrated below, to require a financial commitment or guarantee for a subsidiary, controlled, or affiliated entity to be recognized as a non-contingent guarantee liability.
 These proposed revisions differ from the prior exposure as they would capture the entire financial guaranty or commitment for an SCA within scope of SSAP No. 5R and report a zero value for SCAs with a negative equity value.

 SSAP No. 5R—Liabilities, Contingencies and Impairments of Assets